e-kwsm/nwchem-wiki/Excited-State-Calculations.md

 scales as the same as the ground state DFT calculations, although the prefactor of the scaling may be much greater in the former.

-A very simple and effecive way to rectify the TDDFT's failure for Rydberg excited states has been proposed by Tozer and Handy[^8] and by Casida and Salahub[^5].
+A very simple and effective way to rectify the TDDFT's failure for Rydberg excited states has been proposed by Tozer and Handy[^8] and by Casida and Salahub[^5].
 They proposed to splice a *-1/r* asymptotic tail to an exchange-correlation potential that does not have